Community, Business and Public Engagement

 To achieve our mission of outstanding graduate outcomes and impactful research, we recognise the value of working in tandem with collaborative partners, as well as providing activities and services to the wider community.

 As part of this, the College of Health and Life Sciences engage with local and national organisations, such as public and private healthcare providers, policy makers, corporate organisations, schools, colleges, universities, the media, the general public, professional bodies, charities, and our students (prospective, current and alumni).
 We create and take part in public engagement activities, run on-campus health clinics, work closely with schools and colleges to inspire, and undertake projects with industry.

-Associate Dean for Community Affairs and External Engagement, College of Health and Life Sciences.
+Associate Dean for Community Affairs and External Engagement

 The world’s largest festival of public science talks, brings scientists from Aston and other institutions to the stage in pubs around Birmingham and other cities.
 Academics from across Aston, including many from the College of Health and Life Sciences have taken part in Pint of Science for many years, giving talks on subjects ranging from the aging body and mind, to the good, the bad and the ugly of bacteria.

 In 2020, we worked with Pint of Science and experts across the College to create a Pint of Aston podcast series